 Rod Carracher – Deputy Commissioner, Practice Quality Division

 Rod Carracher joined the NDIS Quality and Safeguards Commission in September 2023 as Assistant Commissioner in the Practice Quality Division.
 In his role as Assistant Commissioner, Rod has supported the Division through a restructure and changes in leadership and business priorities.
-Rod is currently Acting Deputy Commission, Practice Quality Division.
+Rod is currently Deputy Commissioner, Practice Quality Division.

 Rod is committed to safeguarding the rights of people with disabilities and ensuring supports and services provided for people with a disability are of the highest quality.